kkirpa/kkirpa/README.md

 ## 👀 What I’m Looking For

 I’m exploring **full-time roles** in:
-- Data Science / ML Engineering
+- Data Science, Analytics / ML Engineering
 - Applied Analytics & Insight Strategy
-- Solutions Architect
+- Solutions Architect / Data Consulting
 - Accessible Software/Application Development

 I want to work on *stuff that matters* — with teams that think critically, build thoughtfully, and ship responsibly.